brosensteiner/Scripts_for_Amira/README.markdown

 ## Additional Info

-When you use one of the Amira script objects in a scientific publication please [send me a message](mailto:brosensteiner@gmail.com) about for what and how it was used -- i´m curious :)
+When you use one of my Amira script objects in a scientific publication please [send me a message](mailto:brosensteiner@gmail.com) about for what and how it was used — i´m curious :)